BakerMannn/forex/README.md

-# forex
+# quant
-Repository for models and analyses related to foreign exchange trading
+Repository for models and analyses related to financial asset trading